 The challenges of building real-time applications

 Technologies such as ASP.NET SignalR, Socket.IO and Pusher make building real-time applications much easier.
 But other technical challenges remain.

 You need to consider how your app will integrate with your existing architecture, applications and tools.
 Databases (relational and NoSQL), for example, aren’t designed to push real-time data to clients so designing a robust real-time architecture is essential.

 Real-time applications aren’t the future, they’re already well-established and here to stay.
 There are clear benefits to adding real-time capability to your applications for both users and your business.

-But designing and building real-time applications can be tricky.
+But designing and building real-time applications requires expertise.
 The right tools and architecture need to be in place to ensure your app scales, integrates with your existing infrastructure and remains secure.